 Become an English language assistant in New Caledonia [fr]

-Applications for the 2018-2019 assistantship programme in New Caledonia will open in June 2017.
-Please apply before October 1st.
+Applications for the 2018 assistantship programme in New Caledonia is now closed.
+Applications for the 2019 assistantship programme in New Caledonia will open in 2018.

 If you would like the opportunity to explore New Caledonia, improve your French language skills, share your knowledge and experience with students, and want to make the most of your O.E.... then the assistantship program is for you!

 - Candidates must be New Zealand citizens or Permanent residents ***

 - Candidates must have completed their secondary education and university studies in New Zealand.

 - Candidates must be between 20 and 35 years of age at the time of taking up their positions.

 - Candidates must have completed at least two years of university studies.

 - Minimum Level B1 in French is required (see the Cadre européen commun de références pour les langues).

 - Candidates should preferably be single, as the salary of an assistant is not adequate to support dependents.

 - Candidates must submit a National Police Check no older than three months.